jasp-stats/jaspFactor/inst/help/ExploratoryFactorAnalysis.md

 - Include Tables:
     - Factor correlations: When selecting this option, a table with the correlations between the factors will be displayed.
     - Additional fit indices: This option displays the Root Mean Squared Error of Approximation (RMSEA) with 90% confidence interval, the Tucker Lewis Index (TLI), and the Bayesian Information Criterion (BIC) to test the fit of the model.
-    - Residual matrix: A table containing the residual variances and correlations
+    - Residual matrix: Displays a table containing the residual variances and correlations
     - Parallel analysis: If this option is selected, a table will be generated exhibiting a detailed output of the parallel analysis.
 Can be based on principal component eigenvalues (PC) or factor eigenvalues (FA).
+The seed is taken from the parallel analysis for determining the number of factors above
     - Path diagram: By selecting this option, a visual representation of the direction and strength of the relation between the variable and factor will be displayed.
     - Scree plot: When selecting this option, a scree plot will be displayed.
 The scree plot provides information on how much variance in the data, indicated by the eigenvalue, is explained by each factor.
 A scree plot can be used to decide how many factors should be selected.
 - Assumption Checks: